redlibrarian/redlibrarian.github.io/_posts/2019-10-30-two-democracies.markdown

 divide or sees any validity in any of the critics.
-The speed and alacrity with which our professional organizations, public library CEOs, and even *consultants* have closed ranks against having to think about any of this, repeating ad nauseam they same tired old trops about democracy and free speech, means there is little hope to be found in constituted power, as always.
+The speed and alacrity with which our professional organizations, public library CEOs, and even *consultants* have closed ranks against having to think about any of this, repeating ad nauseam they same tired old tropes about democracy and free speech, means there is little hope to be found in constituted power, as always.
 As always, however, the road forward must lie in constituent power, the constituent power that was on display last